-JW Marriott New Orleans, a category 5 Marriott hotel is set in the historic French Quarter of New Orleans and has recently been redesigned.
-It is immersed in the world-famous French Quarter, our hotel is just moments away from Jackson Square, the French Market, and the New Orleans Convention Center.
+JW Marriott New Orleans, a category 5 Marriott hotel, is set in the historic French Quarter of New Orleans and has recently been redesigned.
+It is immersed in the world-famous French Quarter.
+Our hotel is just moments away from Jackson Square, the French Market, and the New Orleans Convention Center.
 Dance your way through Bourbon Street, or rediscover history at the National WWII Museum.

 Inside, hotel guest rooms are also recently refurbished with plush bedding, large marble bathrooms, flat-screen TVs with streaming apps, ergonomic workspaces, Wi-Fi, and impressive views of the French Quarter or Canal Street.

 While this hotel is a good choice in New Orleans, it is not even close to the luxury of the Ritz Carlton that is outlined above.
 The good news is that this Marriott property has an executive-level with hotel rooms and suites offering exclusive access to the recently transformed executive lounge.
-Platinum Marriott Bonvoy members get free access to this lounge, otherwise, you need to reserve an executive room to gain access.
+Platinum Marriott Bonvoy members get free access to this lounge.
+Otherwise, you need to reserve an executive room to gain access.

-This club lounge offers is open daily for complimentary breakfast & soft drinks.
+This club lounge is open daily for complimentary breakfast & soft drinks.
 It also offers full evening food spreads from Sunday evening to Thursday evening but on the weekend is only open 7:30 am – 11 am.
-The breakfast is very good in this JW Marriott lounge with smoked salmon, bagels, sausages, scrambled eggs, fresh berries, and fruit as well as tasty cheesy potato grits.
+The breakfast is very good in this JW Marriott lounge with smoked salmon, bagels, sausages, scrambled eggs, fresh berries, and fruit, as well as tasty cheesy potato grits.
 It is certainly better than your average club lounge continental breakfast, but not nearly as good as the food offered in the Ritz Carlton above.